jivakys/Specsmart-Lenskart_Clone/README.md

 # Specmart - Lenskart-Clone

-This is a construct week project of cloning https://www.lenskart.com/ that is built in 4 days .
+This is a construct week project of cloning https://www.lenskart.com/ that is built in 4 days.

 ## Vercel Frontend Deployed link